 Have you ever set up a voice-activated personal assistant?
 That’s voice biometrics in action.
 When you first record your voice, you’re allowing Siri or Alexa or other virtual assistants to capture a sample of your voice.
 Behind the scenes, the voice assistant uses a litany of algorithms to create a biometric engine.
 Once recorded, your voice makes its way through that engine, allowing the voice assistant to make an initial “enrollment” voice template, or a “voiceprint” from your recorded sample.
 Many voice biometric tools today combine several templates from your speech to improve recognition accuracy.
 The next time you unlock your phone through speech, the biometrics engine captures a new sample and compares it against the enrollment template.

 This identity-authentication method is known as “speaker verification.”
 Speaker verification creates a one-to-one match between the sample you give in real time and your enrollment template.
-By matching the two samples, the engine verifies that you are you.
+By matching the two samples with a voice recognition system, the engine verifies that you are you.

 Voice biometrics engines work because they use unique physiological qualities, like speech patterns, to prevent identity fraud.
 Unlike authentication methods like passwords or PINs, voice authentication tools don’t rely on inputs, such as a secret code.
 Instead, this layer of security authenticates who is speaking.

-There are a number of inherent benefits to using voice biometrics.
+There are a number of inherent benefits to using voice biometrics and a voice recognition system.
 It’s much harder for fraudsters to imitate someone else when they need a consistently accurate voice recording.
 Voice biometrics cannot be forgotten or stolen.
 And voice biometric authentication provides heightened security without compromising on the customer experience, because it provides a simple and intuitive usage pattern.
 As with any technological solution, voice biometrics comes with its own challenges, but companies that approach voice biometric technology thoughtfully can shore up their data security protocols and improve the customer experience at the same time.

-Voice recognition a shoo-in for modern security best practices
+Voice biometrics are a shoo-in for modern security best practices

 Voice biometrics provide a strong defense against conventional fraud vectors.
 However, implementing biometrics as a customer authentication method requires understanding that fraudsters also have access to the same advancements in artificial intelligence and voice verification.